Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Another efficient option to make your Windows 11 microphone work is to update associated drivers.

-This time we choose to talk about a popular issue.
-Now, some users are claiming that their microphone is not working in Windows 11, which can be related to various reasons.
+This time, we choose to talk about a popular issue.
+Some users claim that their microphone is not working in Windows 11, which can be related to various reasons.

-It can happen for both internal and external microphones, but the manifestations are pretty similar.
-Fortunately, it is not uncommon to encounter that, so there are plenty of available options to fix this annoying issue.
+It can happen for internal and external microphones, but the manifestations are similar.
+Fortunately, it is not uncommon to encounter that, so plenty of options exist to fix this annoying issue.

-But first, let’s take a look at a series of microphone problems.
+But first, let’s look at a series of microphone problems.
 Make sure you read it to find where your situation fits in.

-- Device is not connecting/Mic not recognizable – This seems to be one of the most popular ones.
+- The device is not connecting/the mic is not recognizable – This seems to be one of the most popular.
 Fortunately, this can be easily fixed with our recommended options.

-- Microphone noises – This kind of issue can be fixed manually, but you also have automatic alternatives to do it.
+- Microphone noises – It could be static noise from your microphone.
 Check out these noise-canceling software to reduce background sound.

-- The frequences are too bassy – This one might appear when your microphone gets closer to a sound source, the low frequencies picked up by your microphone increase.
+- The frequencies are too bassy – This one might appear when your microphone gets closer to a sound source.
+The low frequencies picked up by your microphone increase.

-- Mute sound – You might sometimes notice that your microphone’s sound is not working at all, so you won’t be able to hear anything.
+- Mute sound – You might sometimes notice that your microphone’s sound is not working, so you won’t be able to hear anything.

 What can I do if the microphone is not working in Windows 11?